carbon-language/carbon-lang/llvm/docs/CodeOfConduct.rst

 your communication and conduct in these spaces, including emails, chats, things you say, slides, videos, posters, signs, or even t-shirts you display in these spaces.
-In addition, violations of this code outside these spaces may, in rare cases, affect a person's ability to participate within them.
+In addition, violations of this code outside these spaces may, in rare cases, affect a person's ability to participate within them, when the conduct amounts to an egregious violation of this code.

 If you believe someone is violating the code of conduct, we ask that you report it by emailing conduct@llvm.org.
 For more details please see our